chalupagrande/sudo/README.md

 3) In your terminal run `npm install`.
 This will install all the necessary node packages

 4) If you see a `gulpfile.js` you can run a `gulp` command to start all your services and get started coding.

+5) If you are on the `database` branch.
+You will need to run `sudo mongod` in order to start the database locally.
+Once the database is started, run `npm start`.
+This will compile the scss and javascript and run the server.
+The server will then serve the page on `localhost:3000`